 A Clash of Kings

-One of the visions Daenerys Targaryen sees in the House of the Undying involves Rhaegar Targaryen, Elia Martell, and Aegon.
-She sees a newborn Aegon nurses from the breast of Elia, who is seated in a great wooden bed.
-Rhaegar decides on the name "Aegon" for his newborn son, as he thinks the name fit for a king.
+In one of her visions within the House of the Undying, Daenerys Targaryen sees a newborn Aegon nursing from the breast of Elia Martell, who is seated in a great wooden bed.
+Rhaegar names the child "Aegon", stating the name is fit for a king.
 When Elia asks whether Rhaegar will make a song for their son, he replies that Aegon, the prince that was promised, already has the song of ice and fire.
 Rhaegar then claims that there must be "one more", since "the dragon has three heads".
-Rhaegar moves to a seat near the window, and picks up a harp.
-Daenerys listens to the "sweet sadness" of his music as the vision fades away.
 Afterwards, Ser Jorah Mormont confirms their identities but points out that if Aegon was the promised prince, the promise was broken with his death.
 Neither have heard of "the song of ice and fire".

 A Storm of Swords

 During Tyrion Lannister's trial by combat, a wounded Gregor Clegane narrates a brief account of Aegon's death to Oberyn Martell.
 He first killed Aegon, the "screaming whelp", and then raped Elia.
 Gregor claims to have smashed her head with his bare hands, the same method the Mountain then uses to finish off Oberyn.

 A Dance with Dragons